 The Company has a dividend policy providing for a dividend yield that is consistent with the yield of comparable companies' dividend rates and such policy is reviewed on a periodic basis and assessed in relation to the growth of the operating cash flows of the Company.
-Effective for the fourth quarter of 2020, the Company increased its annual dividend to \$0.105 per share.
-The Company has also implemented a policy establishing a cash reserve fund that will be available to be drawn upon, if required, were the gold price to decline and negatively impact margins over a longer period of time.
+Effective for the third quarter of 2021, the Company increased its annual dividend to \$0.12 per share.
 See "General Development of the Business - History - Dividend Policy" and "Dividends".